Lightning-Universe/ICML22-BLIP_research-poster/resources/poster.md

 --split--

-# Natural Language based Image Search
+# Unified Vision-Language Understanding and Generation

 This app is a demo
 of [BLIP](https://github.com/salesforce/BLIP) released by salesforce